radiantearth/stac-spec/api-spec/extensions/version/README.md

 - datetime epoch
 - incrementing number
 - semantic versioning

+## Link "rel" Types
+The extension uses [RFC5829](https://tools.ietf.org/html/rfc5829) rel types to link to different versions:

+### version-history
+Points to the list of versions

+### latest-version
+Points to the latest version of the record

+### predecessor-version
+Points to the previous version of the document

+### permalink
+Points to the permanent location of the record.
+This location points to a specific version, remains accessible and will not change even when there are future versions of the record.

 ## Example
 For an item record with the id `this_is_my_id` and version of `02`, this is how the versioning works